 The ambulance comes a surprisingly short time later.
 A couple of paramedics, wearing their bright yellow and navy blue vests, come out carrying a stretcher.
 The kamikaze driver hasn’t regained consciousness, and he has pissed himself.
 Maybe even shat himself, considering the stench.

-It seems that the driver wasn’t trapped in his crumpled vehicle, because the paramedics drag him out and flop him down onto the stretcher.
+The driver wasn’t trapped in his crumpled vehicle, because the paramedics drag him out and flop him down onto the stretcher.
 They quickly realize that things ain’t looking good for the injured fella, and they would be even more worried if they had my perspective, because as the paramedics begin to perform CPR, I witness the guy’s spirit slowly and awkwardly leaving the body like a butterfly coming out of its cocoon.
-He remains tethered to his body by thin threads of soul.
+He remains tethered to his mortal frame by thin threads of soul.

-The driver’s ghost stands up and realizes he’s staring at his passed out self.
-Once he starts looking around he’s shocked to find me standing next to him, and in turn I’m shocked that someone can see me, as I had grown comfortable in my invisibility during the trip.
+The driver’s ghost stands up and realizes he’s staring at his unconscious self.
+Once he starts looking around he’s shocked to find me standing next to him, and in turn I’m shocked that someone can see me, as I had grown comfortable in my invisibility.
 The guy gets scared for a moment; likely the first ghost he’s seen.
 But then he examines his hands only to realize that they’ve become as shadowy as my whole being.

 “What’s up?”
 I ask cordially.